vhx/community-api-documentation/index.md

 * YouTube
 * Vimeo

 We have near-term plans to add support for several other video hosting sites as well as raw video files.
-[Contact us](mailto:dev@vhx.tv) if you'd like us to support your site!
+[Contact us](mailto:dev@vhx.tv) if you'd like us to support your site.
 Flash/AS3-friendly video player APIs preferred.

 ### [Legal](#legal)